aosabook/500lines/crawler/chapter.md

 True
 ```

 When you call a generator function, Python sees the generator flag, and it does not actually run the function.
-Instead, it produces a generator:
+Instead, it creates a generator:

 ```python
 >>> gen = gen_fn()